 Modern Latin America

 Populations and Bodies in Latin American History

 Columbia University, Heyman Center Society of Fellows, 2015-16

 Grace Abbott Book Award from the Society for the History of Children and Youth (2009) for Children of Fate.

 Professor Milanich serves on the Editorial Board of the Hispanic American Historical Review and Historia (Pontificia Univ.
 Católica de Chile).
 She is a founding member of REHIAL, Red de Estudios de Historia de las Infancias en América Latina.

 She is cofounder with Prof. Alyshia Gálvez of the Dream Act Faculty Alliance, a network of NYC-area faculty that supports undocumented students.
-She has served as an expert witness and interpreter in political asylum cases.
+She volunteers with CARA Pro Bono Project, which provides access to legal counsel for women & children refugees and has served as an expert witness and interpreter in political asylum cases.

-The Chile Reader: History, Culture, Politics (co-edited with Elizabeth Quay Hutchison, Thomas Miller Klubock, and Peter Winn) (Duke University Press, forthcoming fall 2013)
+The Chile Reader: History, Culture, Politics (co-edited with Elizabeth Quay Hutchison, Thomas Miller Klubock, and Peter Winn) (Duke University Press, 2013)